How Laminil helped my laminitic horses

 Pre-Laminil: Robin walks June 8, 2017, with 1.5 grams of bute

-Kurt responds well to bute if he isn’t on it for long stretches, and he looked fairly decent in his pre-Laminil video on a gram of bute, but photos of his feet told the real story.
+Kurt would respond well to bute if he wasn’t on it for long stretches, and he looked fairly decent in his pre-Laminil video on a gram of bute, but photos of his feet told the real story.
 Ignore the penny in the image below.
 It was intended as a measuring device, but it didn’t seem necessary in the end.

 Kurt’s feet before and after Laminil treatment

-As you watch the videos below, note that the horses are 22 and haven’t been asked to do anything in years.
+Note that the horses were 22 and hadn’t been asked to do anything in years.
 When I asked Robin to trot, he said, “What?”

 Post-Laminil: Kurt walks without any bute on Jan.
 26, 2018